2015 New Student Welcome Convocation and Dinner

 A recipient of UC San Diego’s Distinguished Teaching Award, Dr. Yang’s research focuses on the role of youth popular culture and education in the emergence of social movements.
 He was the co-founder of the Avenues Project, a non-project youth development organization, and also the co-founder of East Oakland Community High School.
 He worked in school system reform as part of Oakland Unified School District’s Office of School Reform and taught high school in Oakland for over 15 years.

 Dr. Sabatini received her undergraduate degree from UC San Diego where she studied biology and dance.
 She received a Doctorate of Medicine (MD) and Masters of Public Health (MPH) from Harvard Medical School and the Harvard School of Public Health.
-Currently, her clinical practice is based at Children’s Hospital and Research Center in Oakland (CHRCO) where she serves as the Director of the Orthopaedic Surgery Service.
-Having been a dancer for most of her life, Dr. Sabatini's passion for caring for children with orthopaedic problems is based in her own history of orthopaedic injuries and a commitment to helping others live an active and healthy life.
+Currently, her clinical practice is based at the UCSF Benioff Children’s Hospital Oakland where she serves as the Director of the Orthopaedic Surgery Service and Chief of the Division of Orthopaedic Surgery.
+Dr. Sabatini is passionate about musculoskeletal education and access to quality musculoskeletal care for children both domestically and internationally.
+Her research focuses on disparities in health, access to care, and global health.
+Having been a dancer for most of her pre-professional life, Dr. Sabatini's passion for caring for children with orthopaedic problems is based in her own history of injuries and a commitment to helping others live an active and healthy life.

 As the newest class of Tritons, you enter a community marked with explorers, entrepreneurs, visionaries and legends.
 Those who walked before you include astronauts, best-selling authors, CEO’s, award-winning playwrights, physicians and inventors.
 Which path will you take?